pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 ## Version Control: Learn Git

 I'm not an expert on git by any stretch.
-I use it a lot for writing papers and for storing class grades, but use it less than a software developer would, which is to be expected.
+I use it a lot for writing papers and for storing class grades, but use it less than a software developer would, which is to be expected, but here is a brief explainer why you should use it for your writing.

 In short, git allows you to save different versions (snapshots) of a document within the same document.
 That way, if you ever want to revert that document to a previous state you can.
-To put it in terms of an example.
-Let's imagine you write a paper and have finished it, and send it to people for comments.
+To put it in terms of an example, let's imagine you write a paper and have finished it, and send it to people for comments.
 You get a comment back saying you should change section 2, and you do.
 Then, you reread it, but don't like what you changed, so you want to go back to the way it was.
 How?